Morlit55/DRML/Entries/SmartE/SmartE.md

 ## Overall Description:

 "SmartE" is the common name for a copy protection suite consisting of 8[^SmartE_rundown] (later 4)[^SmartE_rundown2] different components developed by the Texas based company Smarte Solutions[^SmartE_website1][^SmartE_website2] (later calling themselves Vincera, Inc).[^Vincera_website] Out of these 8, the one this article will mostly focus on is called SmarteSECURE, a bad-sector based optical media protection scheme that became famous for being featured in several games published by Microsoft Game Studios between 2003 and 2008[^SmartE_Microsoft_Partnership].
-SmarteSECURE itself was also protected by the either the Crunch packer, licensed from BitArts Labs or possibly SmartE's own SmarteLOCK.[^Crunch_and_SmarteLOCK].
+SmarteSECURE itself was also protected by the either the Crunch packer, licensed from BitArts Labs or possibly SmartE's own SmarteLOCK.[^Crunch_and_SmarteLOCK][^Crunch_Lock].

 [^SmartE_website1]: [Smarte Solutions 2003 website](https://web.archive.org/web/20030810232853/http://www.smartesolutions.com/index.tmpl)